Call now in confidence immediate help & advice 24/7

 Yes, rehab in Devon works for teens with substance problems.

-By undergoing detox, therapy and aftercare, teens are in a much better position to keep on top of their symptoms and avoid relapse.
+By undergoing detox, therapy and aftercare, teens are in a much better position to keep on top of their symptoms and avoid relapse when you leave rehab.

 Education is a key component of adolescent rehab.
 When teens understand the long-term effects of using substances excessively, they are more likely to make healthier decisions.